Potato-Industries/ssh.exe-windows-10-lolbas/README.md

 This is obviously awesome from a red team perspective.

 Following in the spirit of LOLBAS (https://lolbas-project.github.io/#) I present a few options leveraging ssh.exe for lateral movement / post exploitation.
-It's all well document tunnelling techniques using ssh, but it's now available in Windows 10 / Server 2019 out of the box.
+It's all well documented tunnelling techniques using ssh, but it's now available in Windows 10 / Server 2019 out of the box.

 We will be using a outbound ssh.exe client connection and ssh remote port forwarding to gain access to networks as our compromised host (Target).